Dental Implants

 Why replace missing teeth?

 The mouth is restored as closely as possible to its natural state.
-By replacing the entire tooth, including the root, it is possible to replicate the function of natural teeth, with a strong, stable foundation that allows comfortable biting and chewing.
-In addition, nothing in the mouth looks, or feels artificial.
+By replacing the entire tooth, including the root, it is possible to replicate the function of natural teeth with a strong, stable foundation that allows comfortable biting and chewing.
+In addition, nothing in the mouth looks, or feels, artificial.

 Implants preserve the integrity of facial structures.
 By preventing the bone resorption that would normally occur with the loss of teeth, the facial structures remain intact.
-This is particularly important when all of the teeth are missing, as the lower one-third of the face collapses if implants are not placed to preserve the bone.
+This is particularly important when all of the teeth are missing, as the lower third of the face collapses if implants are not placed to preserve the bone.

 Your smile is improved when replacement teeth look more like natural teeth.
 Even when only one tooth is missing, long term esthetics are usually much better with an implant supported replacement tooth than with a traditional tooth supported bridge.
 This is particularly important in the front of your mouth, where preventing a visible bone defect is critical for natural appearance.

 Adjacent teeth are not compromised to replace missing teeth.
 Tooth replacement with traditional tooth-supported bridges requires grinding down the teeth adjacent to the missing tooth/teeth, so that the bridge can be cemented onto them.
-This tooth structure can never be replaced and the long-term health of these teeth is compromised.
+This tooth structure can never be replaced and the long-term health of those teeth is compromised.
 Partial dentures have clasps that hook onto adjacent teeth, putting pressure on them as the partial rocks back and forth.
-Eventually these teeth can loosen and come out as a result of this pressure.
+Eventually those teeth can loosen and come out as a result of this pressure.
 Replacing missing teeth with implant supported crowns/bridges does not involve the adjacent natural teeth, so they are not compromised, or damaged.

 Overall quality of life is enhanced with replacement teeth that look, feel and function like natural teeth.
 With implant supported replacement teeth, the appearance of the smile is more natural and the teeth function more like natural teeth.
 The result is increased comfort and confidence when smiling, speaking, and eating.
-If dentures and partials are replaced with implant supported teeth, the overall enhancement in quality of life is even more significant, with an ability to eat all types of foods, elimination of messy adhesives, and improved speech, comfort and appearance.
+If dentures and partials are replaced with implant supported teeth, the overall enhancement in quality of life is even more significant, with an ability to eat all types of foods, elimination of messy adhesives, and improved speech, comfort, and appearance.

 Convenient oral hygiene.
 It is much easier to care for an implant supported crown, which can be cleaned like a natural tooth.
 In comparison, a tooth supported bridge requires the use of a floss threader for proper cleaning.
 It is also more convenient to clean a full set of implant supported replacement teeth than a traditional denture.